ehvsn-team/Idle-Node/README.md

 ------------------------
 1.Questions?
 Feature requests?
 Bugs?

-      -Just contact us and we'll respond as soon as possible.
+      - Just contact us and we'll respond as soon as possible.
-      -You can also create a merge request on https://github.com/Idle-Node.git
+      - You can also create a merge request on https://github.com/Idle-Node.git